Hello! First up…what, and who, is Bump’n?

 Head over to the Bump’n website to shop the Joystick for yourself, as well as checking out the Bump’n blog, podcast and more.

-Esme (she/her) is the blog editor for Let’s Talk About Sex.
+Esme (she/her) is the editor of the KK blog.
 She is also a writer, copywriter and full-time Aquarius.